blmhemu/blmhemu.github.io/README.md

 * Theme ported from [PaperMod](https://adityatelange.github.io/hugo-PaperMod/) (thanks @adityatelange)
 * Comments powered by [Utterances](https://utteranc.es/)
 * Deployment on Github Pages.
 Automated with Github Actions.
-* No cookies or tracking.
+* No cookies or tracking (github or other intermediaries may still collect data).